1 Introduction To Digital Literacies for Online Learning

 • Remember, complacency and unwarranted trust are your biggest enemies.
 A healthy paranoia is good for your digital health.
 Think about the great amount of time and effort it will take to regain your identity (and credit rating) if your information is compromised.

-Use the Terms of Service: Didn’t Read (n.d.) site to look up each of the apps we will learn in this course.
+Use the Terms of Service: Didn’t Read (Terms of Service; Didn’t Read, n.d.) site to look up each of the apps we will learn in this course.
 Each tool currently has its own file in your Obsidian vault with a template ready to go for you.
 Fill out the template for each tool based on what is available on tosdr.org and your own examination of the ToS for each tool.

 1.4.3 Activity: Introduction To Reflective Journaling